Best practices for Log Management and Analytics

 To convert log queries to log-based metrics, see Optimize performance and costs of dashboards running log queries.
 After you've extracted metrics, you can delete the log records–this is especially useful for aggregated information where access to the raw record isn’t important.

 You can use log-based events and metrics for alerting, instead of log queries.
-For more information, see Set up Davis alerts based on events and Set up Davis alerts based on metrics.
+For more information, see Set up alerts based on events extracted from logs and Set up custom alerts based on metrics extracted from logs.

 Use apps with logs in context